messerc/trial-error/source/_posts/test2.md

 ```
 <!-- more -->

-If you've never worked with a package.json file before, I promise it's very gentle and won't hurt you with scary syntax.
+If you've never worked with a package.json file before, I promise it won't hurt you with scary syntax.
 If you open up the directory, all you'll see for now is that one package.json file, seen below.

 ```json
 {